 Nissan Leaf electric motor, 0-62mph and acceleration

-Consequently, the Leaf takes just 7.9 seconds to cover the 0-62mph performance benchmark.
-And unlike petrol or diesel cars, it’ll keep accelerating just as fiercely above the motorway speed limit.
-Not that much above the limit, though – top speed is just 89mph.
+Consequently, the Leaf takes just 8.6 seconds to cover the 0-62mph performance benchmark, although top speed is just 89mph.

-It’s not just the way the Leaf goes that impresses.
-How it stops is worthy of note, too.
-There are two selectable drive modes – B and ECO – which progressively increase the input of the regenerative braking.
+It’s not just the way the Leaf goes that impresses – how it stops is worthy of note, too.
+There are two selectable drive modes, B and ECO, which progressively increase the input of the regenerative braking.
 When you slow down, this recoups power that would otherwise be wasted and directs it back to the electric motor.
-Lots of other cars have similar systems, but it’s the 'E-Pedal' that’s the real standout in the Leaf.
-Effectively, it boosts the regenerative braking to such an extent that it’s possible to drive using only one pedal.
-Pressing the pedal to go faster is intuitive, but releasing it to actively slow takes a bit of getting used to.
-The efficiency rewards are worth the effort, though.

 There are no such complaints with how quiet the car is, though.
 The sensation of silent acceleration takes a little getting used to, but is strangely beguiling.
 Nissan says the Leaf is around 30% quieter than petrol or diesel alternatives, and we believe it.
-In fact, the most noticeable noise comes from the tyres rotating on the road surface.
+In fact, the most noticeable noise comes from the tyres.